louisdevie/elizalina/README.md

 ## Features

 * Automatic user language detection
-* Fallback system if transaltion is incomplete
+* Fallback system if a translation is incomplete
 * ... and that's about it

 ## Compatibility